Bowes Moor

 Bowes Moor is a Site of Special Scientific Interest in the County Durham district in south-west County Durham, England.
 It is an extensive area of moorland, most of it covered by blanket bog, which supports significant breeding populations of a number of wading birds.
+The SSSI forms part of the North Pennine Moors SAC, a Special Area of Conservation.

-The Pennine Way National Trail passes through the area, as does the A66 road which crosses Bowes Moor using the Stainmore Gap between Bowes and Stainmore.
-Bowes Moor sits on the river Greta, and has changed very little since Roman times.
+The Pennine Way National Trail passes through the area, as does the A66 road, which crosses Bowes Moor using the Stainmore Gap between Bowes and Stainmore.
+Bowes Moor sits on the River Greta and has changed very little since Roman times.
 Many Roman artifacts have been found here over the years, including a Roman aqueduct.

+Site of Special Scientific Interest

+The Bowes Moor Site of Special Scientific Interest (SSSI) is designated for its "numerous and diverse moorland bird communities."
+The main habitat is blanket bog, and the SSSI designation draws attention to the range of vegetation and breeding birds to be found there.
+It is divided into north and south moors by the A66 running horizontally across it.
+The strip of land immediately south of the A66 is enclosed agricultural land excluded from the SSSI.
+The land within the SSSI is stinted common.

+The SSSI is the subect of the Bowes Moor SSSI Site Restoration Plan, 1st January 2018 – 31st December 2028.